Spinal board: Construction

 Spine boards are typically made of wood or plastic, although there has been a strong shift away from wood boards due to their higher level of maintenance required to keep them in operable condition and to protect them from cracks and other imperfections that could harbor bacteria.

 Backboards are designed to be slightly wider and longer than the average human body to accommodate the immobilization straps, and have handles for carrying the patient.
 Most backboards are designed to be completely X-ray translucent so that they do not interfere with the exam while patients are strapped to them.
 They are light enough to be easily carried by one person, and are usually buoyant.

 Alternatives

 The vacuum mattress may reduce sacral pressures compared to backboards.
-The conforming nature of the vacuum mattress means that people can be kept immobilized on it for longer periods of time and the immobilisation offers superior stability and comfort.
+The conforming nature of the vacuum mattress means that people can be kept immobilized on it for longer periods of time and the immobilization offers superior stability and comfort.
 The Kendrick extrication device is another alternative.